hakuhodo-technologies/scope-rl/docs/documentation/rtbgym_about.rst

             clicks = self.random_.rand(len(ad_ids)) < ctrs
             return clicks.astype(int)

-Note that, custom conversion rate can be defined in a simmilar manner.
+Note that, custom conversion rate can be defined in a similar manner.

 Wrapper class for custom bidding setup
 ----------

-To customize the bidding setup, we also provide `CustomizedRTBEnv`, which enables discretization or re-definition of the action space.
+To customize the bidding setup, we also provide :class:`CustomizedRTBEnv`, which enables discretization or re-definition of the action space.
-In addition, users can set their own `reward_predictor`.
+In addition, users can set their own :class:`reward_predictor`.

 The list of arguments are given as follows.